dnortor/CISC101-Group102-TravelPlanner/modules/03_feasibility_guardrails.md

 3. **Too Far or Long Travel**

    - If transfer between activities > 25 min or > 5 km → pick a closer alternative or add a short transit hop.
+Try to add a short  >15 min walkable activity

 4. **Weather Swap**